 BITS DESCRIPTION TYPE DEFAULT 31 Software Interrupt (SW_INT).
 This interrupt is generated when the SW_INT_EN bit is set high.
 Writing a one clears this interrupt.
 R/WC 0 30-26 Reserved RO - 25 TX Stopped (TXSTOP_INT).
 This interrupt is issued when STOP_TX bit in TX_CFG is set, and the transmitter is halted.
 R/WC 0 24 RX Stopped (RXSTOP_INT).
 This interrupt is issued when the receiver is halted.
 R/WC 0 23 RX Dropped Frame Counter Halfway (RXDFH_INT).
 This interrupt is issued when the RX Dropped Frames Counter counts past its halfway point (7FFFFFFFh to 80000000h).
 R/WC 0 22 Reserved RO 0 21 TX IOC Interrupt (TX_IOC).
 When a buffer with the IOC flag set has finished being loaded into the TX FIFO, this interrupt is generated.
 R/WC 0 20 RX DMA Interrupt (RXD_INT).
 This interrupt is issued when the amount of data programmed in the RX DMA Count (RX_DMA_CNT) field of the RX_CFG register has been transferred out of the RX FIFO.
 R/WC 0 19 GP Timer (GPT_INT).
 This interrupt is issued when the General Purpose timer wraps past zero to FFFFh.
 R/WC 0 18 PHY (PHY_INT).
 Indicates a PHY Interrupt event.
 RO 0 17 Power Management Event Interrupt (PME_INT).
 This interrupt is issued when a Power Management Event is detected as configured in the PMT_CTRL register.
 This interrupt functions independent of the PME signal, and will still function if the PME signal is disabled.
 Writing a '1' clears this bit regardless of the state of the PME hardware signal.
-Notes: R/WC 0 Detection of a Power Management Event, and assertion of the PME signal will not wakeup the LAN9117.
-The LAN9117 will only wake up when it detects a host write cycle of any data to the BYTE_TEST register.
-40 The Interrupt Deassertion interval does not apply to the PME interrupt.
-TX Status FIFO Quartieum (TXSQ).
-Quarted when the TX Output DANO 16 TX Status FIFO Overflow (TXSO).
+Notes: R/WC 0 Detection of a Power Management Event, and assertion of the PME signal will not wakeup the LAN9118.
+The LAN9118 will only wake up when it detects a host write cycle of any data to the BYTE_TEST register. ■ The Interrupt Deassertion interval does not apply to the PME interrupt.
+16 TX Status FIFO Overflow (TXSO).
 Generated when the TX Status FIFO overflows.
 R/WC 0 15 Receive Watchdog Time-out (RWT).
 Interrupt is generated when a packet larger than 2048 bytes has been received.
 R/WC 0 14 Receiver Error (RXE).
 Indicates that the receiver has encountered an error.
-Please refer to Section 3.14.5, "Receiver Errors," on page 60 for a description of the conditions that will cause an RXE.
+Please refer to Section 3.13.5, "Receiver Errors," on page 56 for a description of the conditions that will cause an RXE.
 R/WC 0 13 Transmitter Error (TXE).
-When generated, indicates that the transmitter has encountered an error.
-Please refer to Section 3.13.7, "Transmitter Errors," on page 56, for a description of the conditions that will cause a TXE.
+When generated, indicates that the transmitter errors, error.
+Please refer to Section 3.12.7, "Transmitter Errors," on page 52, for a description of the conditions that will cause a TXE.
 R/WC 0